originphp/website/source/docs/queue.md

 }
 ```

-The `onError` method is called when an error occurs such as an exception that was thrown, there you can create logic to retry the job or only retry the job if certain exceptions are raised etc.
+The `onError` callback is triggered when an error occurs such as an exception that was thrown, there you can create logic to retry the job or only retry the job if certain exceptions are raised etc.

 It common for Jobs to carry out maintenance on the database, in the `initialize` method you can load any models that you need.